albirrkarim/react-gpt-web-guide-docs/README.md

 # A. Introduction

-Recently, i work for AI accessibility tools the idea is its like conversational ai that can guide the user with disability maybe motoric or have visual problem and I also have exhibition platform that require NPC that can act as guide to my user.
+Recently, i work for AI accessibility tools the idea is its like conversational ai that can guide the user with disability maybe motoric or have visual problem and I also have exhibition platform (mozilla hubs based) that require NPC that can act as guide to my user.

 Both using react js for the implementation (UI) and for handing the complex logic, unstructured data we need strong understanding capabilities which open ai chat completion api have.